Tarequzzaman/Tarequzzaman/README.md

 ### Hi there 👋

-I have experienced on ML, Bengali NLP, FastApi, Django, Python, SQL, NoSQL, Bangla NLP, Laravel (Backend), Rasa Chatbot, ML ops Data Cleansing.
+I have almost 3.5 years of Experience in Software Development, ML, Data Science etc.

+---
+Used Language:

+* Python
+* Django + DRF
+* Laravel

 ---